-Based on data from the last quarter of 2023, Banka Slovenije is maintaining its countercyclical capital buffer rate for exposures to Slovenia at 1.0% of the total risk exposure amount.
-Banks must comply with the countercyclical buffer requirement from January 1, 2025 onwards.
+Based on data from the second quarter of 2023, Banka Slovenije has raised its countercyclical capital buffer rate for exposures to Slovenia from 0.5% to 1.0% of the total risk exposure amount.
+Banks will be required to meet the increased buffer requirement as of 1 January 2025.